 A DUI charge can be dropped for two main reasons.
 First, if your defence lawyer can expose major flaws in the Crown Prosecutor’s case, it may deem the case inappropriate to prosecute.

 Secondly, the Crown may be agreeable to a plea bargain in which you plead guilty to a careless driving charge.
 However, this depends entirely on the overall facts of the case.

 3. What is dangerous driving?
 How is it different from a DUI?

-4. Will a DUI charge prevent me from traveling internationally?
+4. Will a DUI charge prevent me from travelling internationally?
 Or between provinces?

-While there are no limitations on traveling between provinces with a DUI on your record, whether or not you can enter another country depends on their laws as well as the circumstances of your offence.
+While there are no limits on travelling between provinces with a DUI on your criminal record, whether or not you can enter another country depends on their laws as well as the circumstances of your offence.

 When traveling to the U.S. from Canada, border agents will be able to access certain details surrounding your charges.
-They can then make a determination if you are allowed into the country.
+They can then make a determination if you are allowed into their country.

-Don’t be fooled into thinking that refusing a breath test eliminates any proof that you were driving under the influence.
+Don’t be fooled into thinking that refusing a breath test eliminates any proof that you were driving under the influence of drugs or alcohol.
 Even if you refuse to give a breath sample, you can be charged with failing or refusing to provide one.